SiliconLabs/wiseconnect/examples/snippets/wlan/three_ssl_concurrent_client_sockets/readme.md

 Copy the certificates server-cert and server-key into Openssl/bin folder in the Windows PC (Remote PC).

 >**NOTE:** All the certificates are given in the SDK.
-Path: `<SDK>/resources/certificates`
+Path: `<SDK>/resources/certificates`.

-- In Windows PC (Remote PC) which is connected to AP, run the Openssl server by giving the following command.
+- In Windows PC (Remote PC). which is connected to AP, run the Openssl server by giving the following command.

 ```c
     > Openssl.exe s_server -accept <SERVER_PORT> -cert <server_certificate_file_path> -key <server_key_file_path> -tls<tls_version>